 When you visit St. Luke’s, you’ll quickly find that we are a warm, receiving group, and we laugh – a lot!
 Friendship, faith, food, fun, and service are what our fellowship is made of.

-Sundays 9:00 am – This service is about one hour long; we sing hymns and parts of the service, hear a ten to twelve minute sermon, and on major feasts includes a modest amount of incense.
+Sundays 10:00 am – This service is about one hour long; we sing hymns and parts of the service, hear a ten to twelve minute sermon, and on major feasts our worship includes a modest amount of incense.

 Children are welcome and attend our service and worship with all generations of the church.
 We also have a play area for infants and toddlers downstairs in St. Francis Hall.